 An updated Hayes Health Technology Assessment reported on percutaneous kyphoplasty (KP) for osteoporotic vertebral compression fractures.
-The report included 10 studies: 6 randomized controlled trials (RCTs) (8 publications), 1 quasi-RCT, and 3 database studies.
+The report included ten studies: six randomized controlled trials (RCTs) (eight publications), one quasi-RCT, and three database studies.
 The sample size was 59 to 1,038,956 patients with VCFs due to osteoporosis with a 6 month to 4 years follow-up.
 The authors concluded that there is moderate-quality evidence that KP may be beneficial to some patients with a VCF due to osteoporosis that have not responded to conservative treatment (CT).
 There is consistent evidence that KP and VP provide similar improvements in pain, disability, and QOL from baseline.
 There is limited evidence that KP is favored over CT for pain relief.
-Large fair-quality database analyses offer limited but consistent evidence from these database studies suggested that VP is associated with a higher risk for some postoperative complications (e.g., pulmonary embolism, deep vein thrombosis, and pneumonia) (Hayes, 2017; updated 2021).
+Large, fair-quality database analyses offer limited but consistent evidence of lower mortality risk in patients treated with KP compared with those treated with VP.
+In addition, limited evidence from these database studies suggested that VP is associated with a higher risk for some postoperative complications (e.g., pulmonary embolism, deep vein thrombosis, and pneumonia) (Hayes, 2017; updated 2021).

 Otsuka et al. (2021) completed a single-center retrospective analysis to identify predictors of outcome after balloon kyphoplasty (BKP) in patients with osteoporotic vertebral compression fracture (OVCF).
 Between January 2001 and December 2019, 152 patients underwent BKP for painful OVCFs at the National Cerebral and Cardiovascular Center Hospital in Osaka, Japan.
 This study included 115 patients who were followed for > 12 months, and their data were retrospectively analyzed.
 Regarding the degree of independent living 1 year after BKP, patients were divided into a good outcome group (composed of patients who could independently go indoors) and a poor outcome group.
 The authors analyzed factors associated with outcome and subsequent OVCF.
 Mean age of patients was 77.9 years, 58.2% were female, 81% had a good outcome, and 19% had a poor outcome.
 Univariable analysis revealed significant differences in age, bone mineral density, preoperative vertebral body decompression rate, body mass index (BMI), pre-operative Japanese Orthopaedic Association score, pre-operative modified Rankin Scale score, and subsequent OVCF.
-Multivariable logistic analysis showed that low BMI (odds ratio 1.415, 95% confidence interval 1.06 - 1.87, P = 0.046) and subsequent OVCF (odds ratio 0.13, 95% confidence interval 0.02 - 0.69, P = 0.044) were independent risk factors.
-The incidence of subsequent OVCF was also lower among patients with higher BMI (odds ratio 0.83, 95% confidence interval 0.72 - 0.95, P = 0.001).
+Multivariable logistic analysis showed that low BMI (odds ratio 1.415, 95% confidence interval 1.06-1.87, p = 0.046) and subsequent OVCF (odds ratio 0.13, 95% confidence interval 0.02-0.69, p = 0.044) were independent risk factors.
+The incidence of subsequent OVCF was also lower among patients with higher BMI (odds ratio 0.83, 95% confidence interval 0.72-0.95, p = 0.001).
 Body mass index (BMI) and subsequent OVCF are the most influential predictors of independent living 1 year after BKP for OVCF.